cal-itp/data-infra/runbooks/workflow/disk-space.md

 persistentvolumeclaim=sentry-clickhouse-data-sentry-clickhouse-1,
 ```

-Using Lens, you can easily track down what service this PVC is associated with by first opening the **Storage** > **Persistent Volume Claims** section in Lens, then finding or searching for the named PVC.
+If you're using [Lens](https://k8slens.dev/), you can easily track down what service this PVC is associated with by first opening the **Storage** > **Persistent Volume Claims** section in Lens, then finding or searching for the named PVC.
 Once found, you can click the associated **Pod** and the **Controlled By** field will tell you what higher-level `Deployment` or `StatefulSet` that pod was created by—telling you which service is affected.
 The PVC shown above, for example, leads to the `StatefulSet` named `sentry-clickhouse`.

 ## Possible actions